 Potential

+Our aim is to treat cancer by enhancing the body’s natural immune response.
 Through generational co-existence with microbes, human biology has evolved essential symbiotic biochemical pathways, which are crucial to protect us against many threats.
-Adularia AG is aiming to tap into these mechanisms in order to treat cancer by enhancing the body’s natural immune response.

 News